 This list answers the questions, "Which celebrities have died from heart disease?" and "Which famous people died due to heart disease?"These notable heart disease deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has heart disease as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Melvin Jerome "Mel" Blanc was an American voice actor, comedian, and radio personality.
-Although he began his sixty-plus-year career performing in radio, Blanc is best remembered for his work with Warner Bros. as the voices of Bugs Bunny, Daffy Duck, Porky Pig, Tweety Bird, Sylvester the Cat, Yosemite Sam, Foghorn Leghorn, Marvin the Martian, Pepé Le Pew, Speedy Gonzales, Wile E. Coyote, the Tasmanian Devil and many of the other characters from the Looney Tunes and Merrie Melodies cartoon short films, produced during the golden age of American animation.
-He later worked for Hanna-Barbera's television cartoons, most notably as the voices of Barney Rubble in The Flintstones and Mr. Spacely in ... more
+- Melvin Jerome Blanc (; May 30, 1908 – July 10, 1989) was an American voice actor and radio personality.
+After beginning his over-60-year career performing in radio, he became known for his work in animation as the voices of Bugs Bunny, Daffy Duck, Porky Pig, Tweety Bird, Sylvester the Cat, Yosemite Sam, Foghorn Leghorn, Marvin the Martian, Pepé Le Pew, Speedy Gonzales, Wile E. Coyote, Road Runner, the Tasmanian Devil, and many of the other characters from the Looney Tunes and Merrie Melodies theatrical cartoons during the golden age of American animation.
+He voiced all of the major male Warner Bros. cartoon characters except for Elmer Fudd, whose voice was provided by fellow radio... more